poetteacherperformerscientistecologistwarpoet - home

 credit: Mario Petrucci 2012 "An epic which distilled the history of the river into poetic form."
 Ted Hughes Award Judges

-A major installation of poetry on the River Thames has been launched to coincide with the Olympic festivities, a full-immersion poetic experience that is stirring and original.
-From 27 July onwards, a vast interactive soundscape (incorporating poetry written by Mario Petrucci) will span the Millennium Bridge each day from 8am till 10pm.
+JULY 2012.
+A major installation of poetry on the River Thames has been launched to coincide with the Olympic festivities, a full-immersion poetic experience that is both stirring and original.
+From 27 July onwards, a vast interactive soundscape incorporating poetry written by Mario Petrucci will span the entire length of the Millennium Bridge each day for two months, from 8am till 10pm.
+It is estimated that it will be experienced by a staggering 4 million people [more here or (archived) here].

-Text and music combine beautifully to generate a sense of the epochal presence of the river, from its geological origins, via Roman and Viking occupation, through war and struggle, to its contemporary role as adjunct to one of the most enduring financial and cultural hubs of the world.
+Commissioned by the Mayor of London as a centrepiece for the 2012 Cultural Olympiad, this unique soundscape by Martyn Ware [founder of Human League] and David Bickerstaff is built around a haunting score by Ware and an extensive poetry narrative (for two voices) composed by Petrucci, with Eric Whitacre’s Water Night serving as a poignant choral introduction.
+Text and music combine beautifully to generate a sense of the epochal presence of the river, from its geological origins, via Roman and Viking occupation, through war and struggle, to its contemporary role as adjunct to one of the globe's most enduring financial and cultural hubs.

 "A mantra of words and music...
 Londoners immersing themselves in the soundscape will find themselves rapt in their own resonances...
 Tales from the Bridge, tethered to the London Olympics, will have challenged the ears of the public to a different type of sound just as the Paralympics challenged us to a different view of the disabled."
 Thinking Faith 26 March 2013